 The more Seaver and company revisit his relative hits, affectionate misses and never-weres, the more you see the appeal — foremost for them; the audience, second.
 That’s by design, as no one is more surprised than Seaver at the level of success he’s enjoyed in the DIY realm.
 He and his friends make the movies to amuse themselves; that anyone devotes attention or time after that is pure bonus.
 One would think the enemy of this real-life story would be monetary deficiencies, but the Low Budget Pictures gang has turned that into an asset.
 (Also, the true enemy is Troma.)

 I didn’t expect this doc to move me.
 But, like Seaver responding to the magnetic pull of making movies, I couldn’t help it.
-By the end, Olivares has does an excellent job of getting to the heart of the man’s work and why he and his comrades even bother.
+By the end, Olivares has done an excellent job of getting to the heart of the man’s work and why he and his comrades even bother.
 You’ll be glad they do, even if Sexquatch and Terror at Blood Fart Lake never, ever land in your queue. —Rod Lott